Ease of Use

 Standard Windows User Interface

 In Deep-Sky Planner, you open a document which displays the parameters you might need to request a calculation for planetary information or to search deep-sky and stellar catalogs.
 Different types of documents accommodate different types of requests.
 Once you have set the parameters, you perform the search or calculation and the result is presented in the same document window.
 You can edit the parameters and repeat the process as desired, and the parameters can be saved to a file for future use.
 You can print the document (including the reported data), save it as formatted text, HTML or delimited text (CSV).
 You can also open multiple documents at once which is nice for researching more complex situations.
-In fact, you can open and use multiple copies of the same document so that you can explore what-if scenarios.

 There are many convenience features included that are typical of Windows products: